Jacob Katz: Biography

-In the spring of 1928, he arrived in Frankfurt for the yeshiva "Adat Yeshuron", which at the time was headed by Yosef Breuer, one of the sons of the yeshiva's founder Shlomo Breuer.
-While studying there he also studied for and passed an entrance exam enabling him to study at the University of Frankfurt.

-In the spring of 1934, he submitted his Doctoral Thesis on the subject of the assimilation of German Jews.
-For his livelihood he was engaged in giving private lessons in Judaism/Talmud to members of Rabbi Breuer's family and others and under these circumstances he met his future wife Gerti-Bina nee Birnbaum whom he married in Jerusalem in 1936.
-However, before immigrating to mandate Palestine, he spent a year in London to improve his English.
+In the spring of 1928, he moved to Yeshivat Adat Yeshuron in Frankfurt, which was headed by Rabbi Yosef Breuer, and applied to study at the University of Frankfurt.
+In the spring of 1934, he submitted his doctoral thesis on the assimilation of German Jews.
+He earned a living giving private lessons in Judaism/Talmud to members of Rabbi Breuer's family and others.
+It was then that he met his future wife Gerti-Bina nee Birnbaum, whom he married in Jerusalem in 1936.
+Before immigrating to Mandatory Palestine, he spent a year in London to improve his English.

-After immigrating to Palestine in 1936, he lived in Tel Aviv where he worked in occasional teaching jobs and later accepted a teaching position at the "Moriya" school.
-After that (1945-1950) he served as a teacher and director at the "Talfiot" teacher and kindergarten seminar.
+In Tel Aviv, he worked as a tutor and accepted a teaching position at Moriya school.
+In 1945-1950, he served as a teacher and director of Talpiot, a teachers training college.